Search w3schools.com:

 Definition and Usage

-The crypt() function returns a string encrypted using DES, Blowfish, or MD5 algorithms.
+The crypt() function returns a hashed string using DES, Blowfish, or MD5 algorithms.

-This function behaves different on different operating systems, some operating systems supports more than one type of encryption.
+This function behaves different on different operating systems.
 PHP checks what algorithms are available and what algorithms to use when it is installed.

 There are some constants that are used together with the crypt() function.
 The value of these constants are set by PHP when it is installed.